 SQL TRUNCATE TABLE vs. DELETE

-statement, the database system logs the operations.
+When you use the DELETE statement, the database system logs the operations.
 And with some efforts, you can roll back the data that was deleted.
-However, when you use the TRUNCATE TABLE
+However, when you use the TRUNCATE TABLE statement, you have no chance to roll back except you use it in a transaction that has not been committed.

-statement does not fire the delete trigger if the table has the triggers associated with it. - Some database systems reset the value of an auto-increment column (or identity, sequence, etc.) to its starting value after you execute the
+Some database systems reset the value of an auto-increment column (or identity, sequence, etc.) to its starting value after you execute the TRUNCATE TABLE statement.
+It is not the case for the DELETE statement.

-clause deletes partial data from a table while the TRUNCATE TABLE
+The DELETE statement with a WHERE clause deletes partial data from a table while the TRUNCATE TABLE statement always removes all data from the table.

 SQL TRUNCATE TABLE examples